MAC 1105 College Algebra Online Course

 Use of computers at Valencia College is restricted to those activities designated by the instructor to enhance the class materials.
 Any other use is strictly forbidden.
 Inappropriate use includes, but is not limited to:

 Use of computer to send email or access Internet sites not specifically assigned in class.

 Use of computer for job, internship, homework or other activities not assigned in class.

 Modifying any hardware or software system configuration or setting.

 Activities not in accordance with the Valencia Student Code of Conduct.

 Use of computers in the departmental open lab is limited to those activities involved with preparing homework or coursework in this department and is subject to the same restriction as listed above.
 Computer use is remotely monitored; any student using computers inappropriately may be subject to dismissal from class or banishment from the lab.
 Subsequent offense may be sent to the campus administration for further disciplinary action.

 Rules and Tips for Taking Tests at the Testing Center:

-You will need at least 2 hours to complete each math test.
+You will need at least 2 hours to complete the proctored Midterm and Final Exams.
 Whether you are taking your tests at East Campus or another campus, you are responsible for finding out their hours of operation.
 Here is a link to Valencia's Testing Centers.
-It provides information on their locations, contact information, and hours of operation:
+It provides information on their locations, contact information, and hours of operation: Testing Centers - Valencia College

 * Bring your Valencia issued Photo ID, otherwise, you will not be given the test!
 Not having a Valencia ID is not an excuse for missing a test!